 This manual contains worksheets that you can use to assist in network and catenet planning and configuration.
-You should already have a network design (including physical topology and types of links) in mind before you use the worksheets.
-However, you will need to draw a plan of the network, called a network map, before you begin filling out the worksheets.
-An example of a network map and specific directions for creating your own map are included in "Configuration Worksheets" later in this chapter.
+You already should have each network design (including physical topology and types of links) in mind before you use the worksheets.
+However, you will need to draw a plan of each network, called a network map, before you begin filling out the worksheets.
+An example of a network map and specific directions for creating your own maps are included in "Configuration Worksheets" later in this chapter.